Graham Kelly (footballer, born 1997): Larne

 On 2 August 2018, Kelly joined NIFL Championship side Larne.
 He established himself in the side as a left-sided centre-back in the club's favoured three at the back formation, as Larne went on to win the 2018–19 NIFL Championship.
 He made 27 appearances before the 2019–20 season was ended early due to the COVID-19 pandemic in Northern Ireland.
 On 2 December 2020, he played in the County Antrim Shield as Larne held Glentoran to a 0–0 draw and then won the resulting penalty shoot-out 4–3 to win the club its first major trophy in 33 years.
 He scored his first goal for the club on 11 December, "a stunning curler into the top corner" in a 3–1 win over Linfield at Inver Park.
 He made 20 appearances in the 2020–21 campaign, helping Larne to finish in a UEFA Europa Conference League qualification place.
 He signed a contract extension to keep him at the club until 2023.
 Larne retained their County Antrim Shield title with a 1–0 win over Linfield.
 He played 30 games in the 2021–22 season, including the 4–2 win over Glentoran at The Oval in the final of the UEFA Europa Conference League play-offs.
 A third-successive County Antrim Shield title was secured with a penalty shoot-out victory over Linfield.
 Larne won the first Irish League title of their 134-year history in the 2022–23 season.
 He left the club at the expiry of his contract to find first-team football elsewhere.

 Coleraine

 Kelly signed a three-year deal with Coleraine on 14 June 2023.
 On 7 November, he took penalties in a 44 kick long penalty shoot-out with Ballymena United, which Coleraine won 18–17.
 He played 33 games in the 2023–24 season.
 He signed a new contract in June 2024.
 He missed most of the 2024–25 season with a long-term injury.
+He did not feature in the 2025–26 season.

+Crusaders

+Kelly joined Crusaders on 15 June 2026.